ryscheng/www.raymondcheng.net/docusaurus/about/projects/current/publicgoods.md

 ---
 sidebar_position: 4
-description: "an Experimental Working Group"
+description: "a non-profit advocating for public goods"
 ---

-# Public Goods Funding Working Group
+# Public Goods Foundation

-The public goods funding working group experiments with different ways to grow and sustainably fund public goods, starting with open source software.
+The Public Goods Foundation experiments with different ways to grow and sustainably fund public goods, starting with open source software.

 - Co-Founder